tbharthur/pentair_cloud_concurrent/README.md

 Supports the Pentair IntelliFlo 3 VS Pump with the Wifi module.
 This integration provides:
 - **Pump Speed Control** - A 0-100% slider that maps to your configured pump speed programs
-- **Individual Relay Switches** - Separate switches for pool lights and heater
+- **Individual Relay Control** - Pool lights as light entity, heater as switch
+- **Automatic Climate Entity** - Optional thermostat creation with temperature sensor
 - **Legacy Program Support** - Virtual "Light" entities for each program (backward compatibility)
 - **Concurrent Program Activation** - Run pump speed and relay programs simultaneously